threefoldfoundation/info_sdk/src/3_smartcontract_for_it/capacity_container.md

-                    node_id='2fi9ZZiBGW4G9pnrN656bMfW6x55RSoHDeMrd9pgSA8T', # one of the node_id s that is part of the network network_name='<network_name>', # this assumes that this network is already provisioned on the node ip_address='172.24.1.10', # part of ip_range you reserved for your network xxx.xxx.1.10 flist='https://hub.grid.tf/zaibon/zaibon-ubuntu-ssh-0.0.2.flist', # flist of the container you want to install
+                    node_id='2fi9ZZiBGW4G9pnrN656bMfW6x55RSoHDeMrd9pgSA8T', # one of the node_id s that is part of the network network_name='<network_name>', # this assumes that this network is already provisioned on the node ip_address='172.24.1.10', # part of ip_range you reserved for your network xxx.xxx.1.10 flist='https://hub.grid.tf/zaibon/zaibon-ubuntu-ssh-0.0.2.flist', # flist of the container you want to install, disk_size=2048, # request a 2GiB of storage for the root disk for the container disk_type='SSD' # use an SSD for the root disk of the container
                   # interactive=True,  # True only if corex_connect required, default false
                     env={"KEY":"VAL"},
                     entrypoint='/sbin/my_init') #